AzureMarker/mips/README.md

 and linked with a MIPS toolchain I refer to as "R2K" (the assembler is "rasm", the linker is "rlink", the simulator is "rsim", and the debugger is "rbug").
-This was the tool I used in college when learning MIPS, but access to it was very restricted (only available on university servers, execute permissions only) and I have not found it anywhere online.
-I am using it to provide assembled binaries while my own assembler and linker are still in development.
+This was the tool I used in college when learning MIPS, but access to it was very restricted (only available on university servers, execute permissions only), and I have not found it anywhere online.
+I used it to provide assembled binaries while my own assembler and linker were still in development.